Welcome to the School of Engineering

 As a PGR student you may have the opportunity to audit Master's courses to augment your research training.
 Please discuss this with your supervisor and check out the postgraduate taught pages above.

-The PGR School training and development programme offers academic, professional, and personal development through a number of training workshops, resources and opportunities, all intended to support the PGR community at the University of Aberdeen.
+The PGR College training and development programme offers academic, professional, and personal development through a number of training workshops, resources and opportunities, all intended to support the PGR community at the University of Aberdeen.